-14 Features
+Features

 - Requires very little overhead from the writer of the documentation.
-Plain text will do, but for more fancy or structured output HTML tags and/or some of doxygen's special commands can be used. - Supports C/C++, Java, (Corba and Microsoft) Java, Python, IDL, C#, Objective-C and to some extent D and PHP sources. - Supports documentation of files, namespaces, packages, classes, structs, unions, templates, variables, functions, typedefs, enums and defines. - JavaDoc (1.1), Qt-Doc, and ECMA-334 (C# spec.) compatible. - Automatically generates class and collaboration diagrams in HTML (as clickable image maps) and LATEX (as Encapsulated PostScript images). - Uses the dot tool of the Graphviz tool kit to generate include dependency graphs, collaboration diagrams, and graphical class hierarchy graphs. - Flexible comment placement: Allows you to put documentation in the header file (before the declaration of an entity), source file (before the definition of an entity) or in a separate file. - Generates a list of all members of a class (including any inherited members) along with their protection level. - Outputs documentation in on-line format (HTML and UNIX man page) and off-line format (LATEX and RTF) simultaneously (any of these can be disabled if desired).
-All formats are optimized for ease of reading.

-Furthermore, compressed HTML can be generated from HTML output using Microsoft's HTML Help Workshop (Windows only) and PDF can be generated from the LATEX output.

-- Includes a full C preprocessor to allow proper parsing of conditional code fragments and to allow expansion of all or part of macros definitions. - Automatically detects public, protected and private sections, as well as the Qt specific signal and slots sections.
-Extraction of private class members is optional.
+Plain text will do, but for more fancy or structured output HTML tags and/or some of doxygen's special commands can be used. - Supports C/C++, Java, (Corba and Microsoft) Java, Python, IDL, C#, Objective-C and to some extent D and PHP sources. - Supports documentation of files, namespaces, packages, classes, structs, unions, templates, variables, functions, typedefs, enums and defines. - JavaDoc (1.1), Qt-Doc, and ECMA-334 (C# spec.) compatible. - Automatically generates class and collaboration diagrams in HTML (as clickable image maps) and LATEX (as Encapsulated PostScript images). - Uses the dot tool of the Graphviz tool kit to generate include dependency graphs, collaboration diagrams, call graphs, directory structure graphs, and graphical class hierarchy graphs. - Flexible comment placement: Allows you to put documentation in the header file (before the declaration of an entity), source file (before the definition of an entity) or in a separate file. - Generates a list of all members of a class (including any inherited members) along with their protection level. - Outputs documentation in on-line format (HTML and UNIX man page) and off-line format (LATEX and RTF) simultaneously (any of these can be disabled if desired).
+All formats are optimized for ease of reading. - Furthermore, compressed HTML can be generated from HTML output using Microsoft's HTML Help Workshop (Windows only) and PDF can be generated from the LaTeX output. - Includes a full C preprocessor to allow proper parsing of conditional code fragments and to allow expansion of all or part of macros definitions. - Automatically detects public, protected and private sections, as well as the Qt specific signal and slots sections.
+Extraction of private class members is optional. - Automatically generates references to documented classes, files, namespaces and members.
+Documentation of global functions, globals variables, typedefs, defines and enumerations is also supported. - References to base/super classes and inherited/overridden members are generated automatically.

-- Automatically generates references to documented classes, files, namespaces and members.
-Documentation of global functions, globals variables, typedefs, defines and enumerations is also supported. - References to base/super classes and inherited/overridden members are generated automatically. - Includes a fast, rank based search engine to search for strings or words in the class and member documentation. - You can type normal HTML tags in your documentation.
+- Includes a fast, rank based search engine to search for strings or words in the class and member documentation. - You can type normal HTML tags in your documentation.
 Doxygen will convert them to their equivalent LATEX, RTF, and man-page counterparts automatically. - Allows references to documentation generated for other projects (or another part of the same project) in a location independent way. - Allows inclusion of source code examples that are automatically cross-referenced with the documentation. - Inclusion of undocumented classes is also supported, allowing to quickly learn the structure and interfaces of a (large) piece of code without looking into the implementation details. - Allows automatic cross-referencing of (documented) entities with their definition in the source code. - All source code fragments are syntax highlighted for ease of reading. - Allows inclusion of function/member/class definitions in the documentation. - All options are read from an easy to edit and (optionally) annotated configuration file. - Documentation and search engine can be transferred to another location or machine without regenerating the documentation. - Can cope with large projects easily.

-Although doxygen can be used in any C or C++ project, initially it was specifically designed to be used for projects that make use of Troll Tech's Qt toolkit.
+Although doxygen can now be used in any project written in a language that is supported by doxygen, initially it was specifically designed to be used for projects that make use of Qt Software's Qt toolkit.
 I have tried to make doxygen 'Qt-compatible'.
-That is: Doxygen can read the documentation contained in the Qt source code and create a class browser that looks very similar to the one that is generated by Troll Tech.
-Doxygen understands the C++ extensions used by Qt such as signals and slots.
+That is: Doxygen can read the documentation contained in the Qt source code and create a class browser that looks quite similar to the one that is generated by Qt Software.
+Doxygen understands the C++ extensions used by Qt such as signals and slots and many of the markup commands used in the Qt sources.